About Skills Experience Projects Awards Contact Blog Get in Touch

 /transactions?status=paid&amount=1000

-Instead of just opening a page, this URL opens a specific state of the app.
+Instead of opening a generic page, this URL opens a specific filtered state of the application.

 Without deep linking: